YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Privacy Analysis

 \subsection{User uniqueness via surprisal analysis}

-Overall, the system design can protect users' anonymity by removing identifiers or attributes that can contain unique examples of users' activity, reducing the granularity of reported data (with respect to frequency of reporting or detail), and randomizing the data reporting and storing to avoid the possibility of linking records together into sessions.
-However, it is important to study the bounds of anonymity that can be achieved, when the features reported back to the server are taken into consideration together while attempting to de-anonymize a user.
+Overall, the system design can protect users' anonymity by removing identifiers or attributes that contain unique examples of users' activity, reducing the granularity of reported data (with respect to frequency of reporting or detail), and randomizing data reporting and storing to avoid possibility of linking records together into sessions.
+However, it is important to study the bounds of anonymity that can be achieved, when features reported to the server are considered together while attempting to de-anonymize a user.

 In this section, we formally investigate this problem.
 In particular, we are interested to study what granularity of reporting is low enough to protect the anonymity of each user, while still maintaining full or partial utility of the reported data.
 For this investigation, we employ two commonly known tools to understand this trade-off.
 First, we study how unique a user is, given a particular reporting setup (\ie combination of features and granularity classes). and (similar to other works~\cite{Eckersley:2010:UYW:1881151.1881152}) we estimate this by measuring the number of \emph{surprisal bits} that such a setup achieves.
 Second, we compute the number of users who are expected to be found or collide in a given reporting setup.
-The second study is a classic k-anonymity analysis, in which we measure how many users have similar behaviour and are likely to report the same combination of features and granularity classes.
-In the next paragraphs, we offer these analyses of surprisal and k-anonymity for the features considered in Section~\ref{sec:features}.
+The second study is a classic k-anonymity analysis, in which we measure how many users have similar behavior and are likely to report the same combination of features and granularity classes.
+Next, we offer these analyses of surprisal and k-anonymity for the features considered in Section~\ref{sec:features}.